tier4/AWSIM/docs/UserGuide/BuildFromSource/SetupUnityProject/index.md

 1. `Nishishinjuku` package has been successfully imported under `Assets/AWSIM/Externals/`directory.
 ![](externals_dir.png)

-!!! info
+!!! success

-    The Externals directory is added to the `.gitignore` because the map has a large file size and should not be directly uploaded to the repository.
+    The project is now ready to use.
+Now you can proceed to the next step [Run Scene](../RunScene/).